CarolWwy/brisk-guacamole/README.md

 # brisk-guacamole
 Hello there, thank you for being here!

-I'm Carol, a customer-facing marketer, a master student, and also a beginner of coding.
+I'm Carol, a customer-facing marketer, a master student at Washington University, and also a beginner of coding.

-I aims at being a data-driven story teller.
+I aims at being a data-driven story teller, deriving valuable insights from data.
 Here's some of my works.

 - Youtube Trending Video Statistics (R)
 - US Startup Investment Visualization (Tableau)